Random links

 kernelsec, a Debian/Ubuntu repository with grsecurity kernel packages.

-Wifi fuzzing, how we found this Madwifi security flaw (CVE-2006-6332) (and 3 others in other vendors drivers) and wrote a reliable remote kernel exploit for it (French).
+SSTIC 2007 presentation on Wifi fuzzing: how we found this Madwifi security flaw (CVE-2006-6332) (and 3 others in other vendors drivers) and wrote a reliable remote kernel exploit for it (French).
 We also gave a follow-up talk at hack.lu where we focused on access point security flaws (read from slide 41)

-Slipfest, a HIPS evaluation suite.
+Slipfest, a Windows HIPS evaluation suite.
 Tool and CanSecWest slides.

 dtdumper, a small utility to dump GDT/LDT and IDT tables on Linux and BSD.